benjaminRoberts01375/Nyooom/README.md

 ## Quick Start
 ### Step 1: Install Docker

-[Docker](https://docs.docker.com/desktop/setup/install/linux/) is used to "containerize" CheckBag to ensure all of its assets are accounted for.
-CheckBag is built for a Linux deployment on a NAS or similar server, which typically run some form of Linux.
+[Docker](https://docs.docker.com/desktop/setup/install/linux/) is used to "containerize" Nyooom to ensure all of its assets are accounted for.
+Nyooom is built for a Linux deployment on a NAS or similar server, which typically run some form of Linux.

 ### Step 2: Downloading Files